trinker/qdap/vignettes/qdap_vignette.md

 <h4 id="wordstats">Descriptive Word Statistics</h4>

 Often a researcher may want to get a general sense of how words are functioning for different grouping variables.
-The <a href="http://trinker.github.io/qdap_dev/word_stats.html" target="_blank"><code>word_stats</code></a> function enables a quick picture of what is occuring within the data.
+The <a href="http://trinker.github.io/qdap_dev/word_stats.html" target="_blank"><code>word_stats</code></a> function enables a quick picture of what is occurring within the data.
 The displayed (printed) output is a dataframe, however, the output from word_stats is actually a list.
 Use <a href="http://trinker.github.io/qdap_dev/word_stats.html" target="_blank"><code>?word_stats</code></a> to learn more.

 The displayed output is a wide dataframe, hence the abbreviated column names.
 The following column names and meanings will provide guidance in understanding the output: